About

 News

-- Feburary 2025: read our new article published in Water Resources Research about Declining Groundwater Storage in the Indus Basin, now available here
+- February 2025: read our new article published in Water Resources Research about declining groundwater storage in the Indus Basin, available here.

-- Feburary 2025: read our new article published in Science of Remote Sensing here about imporved and consistent GRACE-GRACE FO data using machine learning.
+- February 2025: read our new article published in Science of Remote Sensing about improved and consistent GRACE/GRACE-FO data using machine learning, available here.

-- September 2024: read our new article published in Remote Sensing of Environment here about most update glacial lake inventory in HMA using deep learning.
+- September 2024: read our new article published in Remote Sensing of Environment about the most updated glacial lake inventory in HMA using deep learning, available here.

-- July 2024: read our new article published in Remote Sensing Applications: Society and Environment here about increasing risk of Glacial lake Outburst Flood in Sikkim.
+- July 2024: read our new article published in Remote Sensing Applications: Society and Environment about increasing glacial lake outburst flood risk in Sikkim, available here.

-- May 2024: Joined Social-Pixel lab at University of Arizona as an Postdoctral Research Associate.
+- May 2024: joined Social-Pixel Lab at the University of Arizona as a Postdoctoral Research Associate.